To qualify as a student group, a group must be officially recognized by one of the seven student governments or by a university department.

 Developing a recognizable identity for any organization requires repeated exposure to a single visual element.
 As we work to build the spirit mark into a recognizable emblem associated with the University at Buffalo, it must be presented consistently within a structure that ensures clarity and reinforces quality, and must not be altered.
 Likewise for student groups, it’s important to choose a logo and apply it consistently.
 By using this new student group logo, your club’s identity will gain recognition through its association with the UB brand.

-When promoting your student club through digital, print or merchandise applications, you are not required to use UB trademarks.
-You may use university trademarks, but they cannot be joined with the club's name to form a new mark.
+When promoting your student club through digital, print or merchandise applications, you may use UB trademarks.
+However, trademarks cannot be joined with the club's name to form a new mark.
 You must adhere to all brand guidelines when applying university trademarks.
 Please find examples that demonstrate how to properly use a club’s name and logo in conjunction with university marks here.

 Only the configurations you see here are permitted.
 The club’s name can never appear above or to the left of the pentagon.